gallaghj13/Password-Generator/README.md

 The user clicks on the Generate Password button, which brings up the prompts that will be the criteria for the password:
 ![](./assets/images/PasswordPhoto1.png)

-Then the password produces a random password based on those criteria and displays it in the text box:
+Then the website produces a random password based on those criteria and displays it in the text box:
 ![](./assets/images/PasswordPhoto2.png)

 ## Credits